Flying With Kids Information Air New Zealand

 • Bassinet policy

-• Are Sleep devices and child ride-ons/leg rests permitted?
+• Sky Couch and Are Sleep devices and child ride-ons/leg rests permitted?

 • Baby and child meals